mmajayi/To-do-list-project1/README.md

 An outline of how I have implemented the CRUD application functionalities are as follow:

 Create:
-- Available rental car selections
+- Create rental car selection from available options
 - Add a rental car selection
 - User/client profile and information